dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 Let's go over some of the new things we are seeing here.

 First off is `#include <ShiftRegister74HC595.h>`.
-This line tells the precompiler to bring in all the code from our shift register library so we can use objects defined in that library.
+This line tells the precompiler to bring in all the code from our Shift Register library so we can use objects defined in that library.
 It is analogous to an `import` statement in Python.

 Next is `ShiftRegister74HC595<1> sr(D4, D2, D3);`.
 This line creates an instance of a new Serial Register object, defines which physical pins its attached to, and names it `sr`.
 Note the `<1>` at the end of the first term.
-This is the number of shift registers we have - they can actually be daisy chained to get even *more* outputs if you need them.
+This is the number of Shift Registers we have - they can actually be daisy chained to get even *more* outputs if you need them.

 Our final big new concept is `Serial.begin(9600);`.
-This line gives us some debuggin capability by opening up a serial connection on the USB port, which the Arduino IDE's Serial Monitor tool can read.
+This line gives us some debugging capability by opening up a serial connection on the USB port, which the Arduino IDE's Serial Monitor tool can read.
 This lets us print debugging statements and updates to the console, just like a program that runs on your PC.
 9600 here is the baud rate - the speed which we communicate.
 You will want to make sure that the same baud rate is set on your serial monitor when you connect.

 The rest of the code gives examples of the various ways to interact with the Shift Register: setting all pins to the same value, setting individual pins, and setting all at once via bitstring.
 Note the use of a for() loop in the individual pins section - if you have never written a for loop in C/C++ before, make a note of the syntax for later.

 ## Your Turn
 Build the circuit and run the demo code; you should see the lights change as the serial monitor prints out each step.
 Once you get it working, add a new block (or a whole new sketch, if you prefer) that counts up, in binary, on the LEDs.
-Each step can be al long or as short as you like, as long as they are distinguishable. feel free to do this however seems best to you, but you should use the shift register to drive your LEDs.
+Each step can be as long or as short as you like, as long as they are distinguishable. feel free to do this however seems best to you, but you should use the Shift Register to drive your LEDs.

 # Part 3: RGB LED Matrix
 ## Introduction